 - Personalization Scripts and System Identity changes (Hostname, IP, SID) require the system to be rebooted one additional time during the switchover phase.

 - Bulk Migration potential throughput can vary depending on bandwidth available for migrations, latency, available CPU/MEM/IOPS, and disk read speed.
-For a successful switchover phase, the bandwidth and the network conditions must be sufficient to satisfy the operation considering the dataset and virtual machine data change rate.
+For successful switchover phase, the bandwidth and network conditions must be sufficient to satisfy the operation considering the dataset and virtual machine data change rate.
 For more information about how to determine bandwidth requirements, see Bandwidth Requirements for vSphere Replication.

-Restrictions for Bulk Migration
+Restrictions for HCX Bulk Migration

 Virtual machines with Raw Device Mappings (RDM) in Physical Compatibility mode cannot be migrated.
 Virtual machines with RDM in Virtual Compatibility mode can be migrated.
 They are converted to VMDKs at the destination.

 Virtual machines with mounted ISO images cannot be migrated.
-The HCX Bulk migration operation can be used for force unmount ISO images.
+The HCX bulk migration operation can be used for force unmount ISO images.

 Virtual machine snapshots are not migrated.
-The HCX Bulk migration operation has an option to remove the snapshots.
+The HCX bulk migration operation has an option to remove the snapshots.